Evaluating Scene-based In-Situ Item Labeling for Immersive Conversational Recommendation: Immersive CRS

 \paragraph{Criteria.} To assess how well systems meet these requirements and address the above challenges, we propose the following criteria:

-\underline{\textit{Explicit Intent Satisfaction (EIS).}} \textit{EIS} evaluates the ability to provide surface-level justification for the recommended item by measuring how well the selected atomic attributes address the seeker’s explicitly stated requests and preferences in $\mathcal{C}_{1:t}$.
+\underline{\textit{Seeker Retroactive Information Needs (RIN)}} evaluates the ability to provide surface-level justification for the recommended item by measuring how well the selected atomic attributes address the seeker’s explicitly stated requests and preferences in $\mathcal{C}_{1:t}$.